 If it appears you have abandoned your LPR status and you’re not willing to voluntarily give it up, the CBP officer may refer you to Immigration Court for a judge to determine whether you have lost your LPR status.

-And if you have already run into serious problems–namely, you have already stayed abroad for over one year straight without obtaining a reentry permit or you have been issued a notice to appear in Immigration Court, you consult with a lawyer about remedying the problem.
+And if you have already run into serious problems–namely, you have already stayed abroad for over one year straight without obtaining a reentry permit or you have been issued a notice to appear in Immigration Court or warned by CBP, our firm can advise you about remedying the problem.

 2. The Judicial Definition of “Temporary”

 There are many myths about how long an LPR can stay abroad.
 The real rule is that an LPR who makes trips abroad that are not “temporary” loses that status.
 Unfortunately, there is no specific time limit for what “temporary” means.
 Here’s the most concise definition of temporary, from the U.S. Court of Appeals for the Ninth Circuit:

 we hold that a permanent resident returns from a “temporary visit abroad” only when (a) the permanent resident’s visit is for “a period relatively short, fixed by some early event,” or (b) the permanent resident’s visit will terminate upon the occurrence of an event having a reasonable possibility of occurring within a relatively short period of time.
 If as in (b), the length of the visit is contingent upon the occurrence of an event and is not fixed in time and if the event does not occur within a relatively short period of time, the visit will be considered a “temporary visit abroad” only if the alien has a continuous, uninterrupted intention to return to the United States during the entirety of his visit.Chavez-Ramirez v.
 INS, 792 F.2d 932 (9th Cir.
 1986)